 Giving links meaningful names

 When someone is helping to guide me somewhere, I find it helpful for them to say specific places and directions, such as “the door to building 36 is on your left” or “we’re going to this restaurant now.”
-It’s not very helpful for someone to tell that the door I am looking for is “over there” or for them to not tell me where we are going, as I have no idea where “over there” is and I generally like to know where I am going.
-The same applies to web links- telling someone to “click here” isn’t overly helpful if they have no idea where “here” is and have no idea where the link will take them.
+It’s not very helpful for someone to tell that the door I am looking for is “over there” or to hear a generic description of a building, as I have no idea where “over there” is and I generally like to know where I am going.
+The same applies to web links— telling someone to “click here” isn’t overly helpful if they have no idea where “here” is and have no idea where the link will take them.
 For this reason, I give all of my links meaningful names so that the user knows where a link will take them, and if it will take them to another website.
 I also give links their own section in my posts so that users can decide whether they want to learn more about a given topic or skip the links.

 Related links